 Understanding your niche will help you create reliable strategies.
 Infrastructure helps; liquidating assets quickly is better than storing them indefinitely.
 The more time you spend learning the intricacies of your niche, the more money you will save when a strategy fails.

 Keep in mind, too, that predictions fail both ways.
 Some companies don’t release products that would become hits, while others spend millions advertising obvious failures.
-Every miscalculation is an opportunity; learn and take advantage!
+Every miscalculation is an opportunity.
+Growing businesses should learn and take advantage of this!
 For example, use a failed product launch to discover more about your core audience.